Israel cuts diplomatic presence in Turkey amid protests

 ISTANBUL/JERUSALEM Israel said on Friday it was reducing its diplomatic presence in Turkey after protesters angered by its ground offensive into Gaza pelted its consulate in Istanbul with stones and draped Palestinian flags on the ambassador's residence in Ankara.

-The Israeli Foreign Ministry accused Prime Minister Tayyip Erdogan of "incitement" and said it was ordering the return of diplomats' families and trimming staffing to a minimum.
+The Israeli Foreign Ministry accused Prime Minister Tayyip Erdogan of "incitement", saying it was ordering the return of diplomats' families and trimming staffing to a minimum.

-Erdogan accused the Jewish state on Wednesday of terrorising the region and likened an Israeli MP and member of the governing coalition to Hitler.
-On Friday, he said there would be no improvement in relations between the two countries while he or his administration remained in charge.
+Erdogan had accused the Jewish state on Wednesday of terrorising the region and likened an Israeli MP and member of the governing coalition to Hitler.
+On Friday he said there would be no improvement in relations between the two countries while he or his administration remained in charge.

 "(Israel) has always been oppressive, and continues to oppress.
 Hence, as Turkey, I cannot think of positive developments with Israel as long as I hold this duty," Erdogan told reporters in Istanbul.